2 Men Hospitalized After Large Explosion At Valley Glen Home

 — John Schreiber (@johnschreiber) April 12, 2021

 The home has been red tagged and residents of 13 neighboring homes were asked to evacuate.
-Seven homes in the area sustained damage from debris, but were not deemed unsafe for occupancy, according to the Los Angeles Fire Department.MORE NEWS: LASD Deputies Disperse Large Crowd In East LA
+Seven homes in the area sustained damage from debris, but were not deemed unsafe for occupancy, LAFD said.MORE NEWS: Group Gathers In South LA To Protest Deadly Minnesota Shooting Of Daunte Wright

 Firefighters said there was no fire hazard and the gas leak had been secured.
 LAFD said crews were remaining on the scene to investigate the cause of the explosion.